 I’m a tea drinker myself, but realizing I’m in the minority, I thought I’d pass along these coffee deals for the rest of you.

-UPDATE: After taking advantage of the B1G1F Slurpees at 7-Eleven stores a couple of times this week, my kids and I noticed that the sign on the door of the Image result for slurpeestore had changed.
+UPDATE: After taking advantage of the B1G1F Slurpees at 7-Eleven stores a couple of times this week, my kids and I noticed that the sign on the door of the store had changed.
 Instead of this promotion running only last week, they’ve extended it to THIS week, as well!
 Yay!
 The weather is still hot here, so that was good news for us.
 Check your local 7-Eleven store to see if this deal applies everywhere.
 I’m assuming it does, because the sign was a printed advertisement, not a handwritten notice from the store manager.

 I did find out the hard way, though, that the B1G1F offer does NOT apply to refills in the refillable Slurpee cups, nor does it apply when you purchase a new refillable cup.
 I ended up having to dump our Slurpees into paper cups to satisfy their rules, even though it held the same amount as a medium cup.
 Whatever works!